-To add a new staff schedule press the add button in the top-righthand corner.
-Choose a Location, Shift name (add under School -> Shift), Weekday, Start and End time, Startdate and Enddate.
-Afte that you can assign an employee to that shift.
+To add a new staff schedule, Click Schedule -> Studio Staff.
+Press the +ADD button in the top-righthand corner.
+Choose a Location, Shift name, Weekday, Start and End time, Startdate and Enddate.
+After that you can assign an employee to that shift.
 To add Employees see under School -> Employee.
 On the main page you can manage the current shifts for the Studio staff.

 You can store a lot of information about your customers in OpenStudio.